-- The LSDI quarterly return was 0.8% the lowest return (excluding the COVID-19 quarter of Q1 2020) since the fourth quarter of 2015 - The increase in the LSDI return is due to improvements in credit of 2.6%, offset by a (1.8)% return due to interest rate risk caused by increasing interest rates
+- The LSDI quarterly return was 0.6%, the lowest return (excluding the COVID-19 quarter of Q1 2020) since the fourth quarter of 2015. - The increase in the LSDI return is due to improvements in credit of 0.6% offset by a loss of (0.1)% return due to interest rate risk caused by increasing interest rates (differences due to rounding).